 The tackle box is also a mini toolbox of sorts.
 It has the space to store things like needle nose pliers, wrenches, etc. Hooks stuck on the side of your boat can be safely removed using pliers.
 You can also make mild repairs on your rig with the tools.
 Clippers, knives, and scissors are vital components too.

-Tackle boxes also host other important equipment such as bobbers, sinkers, scale/ruler, insect repellant,
+Tackle boxes also host other important equipment such as bobbers, sinkers, scale/ruler, insect repellant, stringer and swivels.

-Related: The Best Fish Finders of 2016
+Related: The Best Fish Finders for The Money

 Types of Tackle Boxes